|Birth: ||May 4, 1907|

 Freda's mother encouraged her to marry Fred Hannenberg, who came from a wealthy family, to ensure her future.
 The marriage was short-lived.

 Freda Clark married Clarence Mader, and together they raised three children in the midst of The Great Depression.
 Early on, they lived in a tent on Prairie Island, near Winona, MN, then in a government houseboat on the Mississippi.
 Clarence took any kind of work he could find, and supplemented the family's meager rations by hunting wild game.

 Life was difficult for Freda after her marriage to Clarence.
-In addition to living in poverty, as many families did during this time, Clarence came to cope with troubles the same way his male forebears and his peer did.
+In addition to living in poverty, as many families did during this time, Clarence came to cope with troubles the same way some of his male forebears and peers did.
 He became an alcoholic, frequently taking his rage and frustration out on his diminutive wife and son.